Writer: George Pérez

-Standard Edition Cover: It wouldn’t be a George Pérez series without at least one massive gathering of characters, would it?
+Standard Edition Cover above: It wouldn’t be a George Pérez series without at least one massive gathering of characters, would it?
 I’ve used the cover from the digital edition and produced a numbered version here with the key as follows.
 I’ve gone from left to right in broad rows.

 Top row: in the sky is 1) Pariah 2) Black Lightning 3) Red Star 4) Major Victory 5) Dr Light; then up to the top right and 6) Donna Troy.

 2nd row: 7) Count Vertigo 8) Green Lantern Abin Sur 9) Harbinger 10) Dr Fate 11) Mr Terrific 12) Heracles 13) Fire 14) Starman 15) Firehawk.

 3rd row: 16) Rocket Red 17) Tin 18) Hawkman 19) Robin 20) Pantha.

 4th row: 21) Orion 22) Lobo 23) Neptune 24) Ares 25) Captain Marvel.

 5th row: 26) Guardian 27) Crimson Fox 28) goddess 29) god 30) Power Girl 31) Steel.

 6th row: 32) Jade 33) Flash 34) god 35) Wonder Woman 36) Roman god 37) Roman god 38) Mercury 39) Circe 40) Mars 41) Elongated Man 42) Mirror Master 43) Black Canary.

 7th row: 44) Hawkwoman 45) Captain Boomerang; then head past Circe to 46) Dove (Dawn Granger) 47) General Glory.